The Band Trust

 - Long-serving trustees: The governance structure has remained stable for decades, suggesting established networks and preferences

-- UK-wide scope: Geographic focus covers the entire United Kingdom
+- England-wide scope: Geographic focus covers England

 - Limited transparency: Specific grant amounts, beneficiary lists, and selection criteria are not publicly disclosed